cjacoby6/cjacoby6.github.io/README.txt

 Cori Jacoby
 Comp 20 Assignment 1

-To my knowledge everything has been implemented correctly except for the image in index.html.
-I'm not sure why the link is broken but it isn't working as of now.
+To my knowledge everything has been implemented correctly.

 I worked along on this assignment except for help from the course staff.